scikit-hep/boost-histogram/docs/usage/quickstart.rst

 Special care was taken to ensure that this is fast and efficient.
-Please use the latest version of the Pickle protocol you feel comfortable using; you cannot use version 0, the version that is default on Python 2.
+Please use the latest version of the Pickle protocol you feel comfortable using; you cannot use version 0, the version that was default on Python 2.
 The most recent versions provide performance benefits.

 Computing with Histograms